Last update: 29th January 2025

 The .ajax() method has few parameters which you should know.

-url: This has the path of WebService.asmx file and the function which is called to lookup of search for words based on the entered keyword(s).
+url: This has the path of WebService.asmx file and the "function" that is called to lookup of search for words based on the entered keyword(s).
 The path can vary depending on the location of the calling files.

 (../WebService.asmx)

-data: sLookUP in our demo is the name of the string parameter which declared inside the ShowCountry function. request.term has the value, say the first character “a”.
+data: "sLookUP" in this example, is the name of the string "parameter", which is declared inside the ShowCountry function in the Web Service. request.term has the value, say the first character "a".
 The value for the parameter can also be passed using HTML’s DOM object.

 Eg: document.getElementById("tbListOfCountries").value;